 While there are plenty of ways to lose weight, maintaining weight loss often is difficult.
 The key to maintaining a healthy weight for the long haul is all about balance.

 Make Smart Choices from Every Food Group

-Your body needs the right fuel for your hectic, stress-filled schedule.
-The best way to get what you need is to enjoy a wide variety of nutrient-rich foods that are packed with energy, protein, vitamins and minerals from all the MyPlate food groups.
+Your body needs the right nutrients to fuel it throughout the day.
+The best way to get what you need is to enjoy nutrient-rich foods from a variety of food groups.

 Get the Most Nutrition from Your Diet

 Foods and drinks with added sugars and solid fats are a temptation for many Americans, but eating smart doesn’t mean you have to stay away from all fats and sugars.
 Portion sizes and food sources make a big difference.

 If you have a sweet tooth – try fruit first.
 Fruit has naturally occurring sugars, but it also contains vitamins, minerals, antioxidants and dietary fiber.
 If you’re looking for something savory – try a handful of nuts, or some avocado with whole-grain crackers.
 Unsaturated fats can help boost your good cholesterol – just watch your portion size as too many calories from any source can still cause weight gain.